-"Made direct amends to such people wherever possible, except when to do so would injure them or others."
+"We made direct amends to such people wherever possible, except when doing so would injure them or others."

 Week 33 - Love in Action

 Scripture: 1 John 3:18 - "Dear children, let us not love with words or speech but with actions and in truth."